albertodev01/equations/README.md

 | `Quartic`   | <em>f(x) = ax<sup>4</sup> + bx<sup>3</sup> + cx<sup>2</sup> + dx + e</em> | a, b, c, d, e ∈ C |
 | `DurandKerner` | Any polynomial P(x<sub>i</sub>) where x<sub>i</sub> are coefficients      | x<sub>i</sub> ∈ C |

-There's a formula for polynomials up to the fourth degree, as explained by [Galois Theory](https://en.wikipedia.org/wiki/Galois_theory).
+There's a formula for polynomials up to the fourth degree, as explained by the [Galois theory](https://en.wikipedia.org/wiki/Galois_theory).
 Roots of polynomials whose degree is 5 or higher must be seeked using DurandKerner's method (or any other root-finding algorithm).
-For this reason, we suggest to go for the following approach:
+For this reason, we suggest the following approach:

-  - Use `Linear` to find the roots of a polynomial whose degree is 1.
+  - use `Linear` to find the roots of a polynomial whose degree is 1;
-  - Use `Quadratic` to find the roots of a polynomial whose degree is 2.
+  - use `Quadratic` to find the roots of a polynomial whose degree is 2;
-  - Use `Cubic` to find the roots of a polynomial whose degree is 3.
+  - use `Cubic` to find the roots of a polynomial whose degree is 3;
-  - Use `Quartic` to find the roots of a polynomial whose degree is 4.
+  - use `Quartic` to find the roots of a polynomial whose degree is 4;
-  - Use `DurandKerner` to find the roots of a polynomial whose degree is 5 or higher.
+  - use `DurandKerner` to find the roots of a polynomial whose degree is 5 or higher.

-Note that `DurandKerner` works with any polynomials, so you could use it (for example) to solve a cubic equation as well.
+Since `DurandKerner` works with any polynomial, you could also use it (for example) to solve a cubic equation.
 However, `DurandKerner` internally uses loops, derivatives, and other mechanics to approximate the actual roots.
-When the degree is 4 or lower, prefer using `Quartic`, `Cubic`, `Quadratic` and `Linear` because they use direct formulas to find the roots and thus they're more precise.
+When the degree is 4 or lower, prefer working with `Quartic`, `Cubic`, `Quadratic` or `Linear` because they use direct formulas to find the roots (and thus they're more precise).
 Here's an example on how to find the roots of a cubic:

 ```dart
 // f(x) = (2-3i)x^3 + 6/5ix^2 - (-5+i)x - (9+6i)